 posted on February 20, 2010 18:00

-CLUAS fires some questions at Laura Izibor, creator of Choice Music Prize nominated album Let The Truth Be Told.
+CLUAS fires some questions at Adrian Crowley, creator of the Choice Music Prize nominated Season of the Sparks.

 Tell us about the album - its conception, creation, response...
 Is there anything you'd go back and change about it now?